 Our debut LP Surface Tension will be out March 24th.
 Pre-orders for 180g black / clear vinyl are happening now at Secret Audio Club's site.
 They're disappearing quickly.

 Hidden Hospitals // Chicago, IL

-Hidden Hospitals, a four-piece alternative rock band from Chicago, has an innovative sound and a fierce dedication to developing it.
-"Places revealed to those seeking resuscitation, rejuvenation, decompression, atonement."
-Their website defines where this band derives its moniker.
-Their iconic mark embodies this foundational vision.
-Obscured within a double "H" is the universal symbol for aid.
+“Places revealed to those seeking resuscitation, rejuvenation, decompression, atonement.”
+Hidden Hospitals’ website reveals where the band derives its moniker.
+Their iconic mark captures the band’s foundational vision: obscured within the double “H,” a universal symbol for aid.

 Hidden Hospitals’ frequently dark, powerful music strikes a balance with hopeful and often profound lyrical content.
 Finding their stride in two fully produced EP releases, the Chicago rock quartet’s sound continues to resist encapsulation.
 It is undeniably human; familiar at its core, modern and austere in its execution.

 Produced and mixed by J. Hall, Surface Tension marks Hidden Hospitals’ first full-length album; a record that churns heavy with kinetic energy and precise movements.
 Carefully paced through 12 engaging tracks, a stable and familiar thread ties together the album as a whole.
 The band transitions seamlessly between sharp, taut guitar-rock reminiscent of Diamond Eyes era Deftones and an atmosphere of electronica evoking Radiohead’s Kid A. The band takes a minimalist approach to songwriting--the thoughtful process of reduction, leaving nothing but what's necessary.
 In this whitespace Hidden Hospitals gives us a glimpse of a persistent absence in today’s rock n’ roll.
 They let us hear what we’ve been missing.